Horticulture South Africa

 Leeks – A soup vegetable

-Baby marrows – A lovely crop to grow but in my opinion low in nutrition
+Baby marrows – A lovely crop to grow but in my opinion low in nutrition.
+It’s a lot like English cucumbers, lots of water and very little nutritional value.

 Some indigenous African crops – I think these are really important for human nutrition so I will try and provide more information on these crops although they are not large commercial crops.